On This Page

 Handwriting English only

-Processing Types DetectDocumentText, AnalyzeDocument, AnalyzeExpense, AnalyzeID, analyze_document_layout
+Processing APIs DetectDocumentText, AnalyzeDocument, AnalyzeExpense, AnalyzeID, analyze_document_layout

-Output Format JSON with confidence scores and bounding box coordinates
+Output format JSON with confidence scores and bounding box coordinates

-API Quota 10 requests per second (default)
+API quota 10 requests per second (default)

 Integration S3, Lambda, Bedrock, Comprehend, DynamoDB, CloudWatch, SageMaker

-Pricing Model Pay-per-page processed
+Pricing model Pay-per-page processed

-IDP Market Share 2.3% (PeerSpot, Feb 2026)
+IDP market share 2.3% (PeerSpot, Feb 2026)

 Resources